sgmurphy/wordpress-plugins/internal-links/readme.txt

 For the complete changelog, please refer to [https://www.internallinkjuicer.com/changelog/](https://www.internallinkjuicer.com/changelog/).

 == Upgrade Notice ==
-* 2.24.3: Various features like custom field name wildcard support and keyword editor.
+* 2.24.4: A security release that contains cross-site request forgery issue fixes.
+Various features, like link preview and improved pagination for link statistics.
 Various tweaks and fixes.
 See changelog for full details.
 A recommended update for all.